webplatform/docs/css/properties/margin-bottom/index.md

-{{Page_Title}}
+{{Page_Title|margin-bottom}}
 {{Flags
 |Checked_Out=No
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Sets the bottom margin of an element.
+{{Summary_Section|<code>margin-bottom</code> sets the bottom margin of an element.}}

-Margin-bottom creates space outside the outer edge of an element (beyond the bottom border).
-Margins are transparent.
-}}
 {{CSS Property
-|Initial value=0
+|Initial value=Depends on the particular element.
+Different elements have different default margins.
 |Applies to=All elements except elements with table display types other than table-caption, table, and inline-table.
 |Inherited=No
 |Media=visual
-|Computed value=The percentage as specified or the absolute length.
-|Animatable=No
+|Computed value=As specified, but with relative lengths converted into absolute pixel values.
+|Animatable=Yes
+|CSS object model property=marginBottom
 |Values={{CSS Property Value
 |Data Type=length
-|Description=Specifies a fixed width.
-Negative values are allowed.
+|Description=Specifies a fixed length, using any standard  [http://docs.webplatform.org/wiki/css/units/length CSS length units] .
+Negative Values are allowed.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=A percentage of the width of the containing block.
 Negative values are allowed.
 (Even though this is margin-bottom, the browser will take the percentage from the width, not the height of the containing block.)
 }}{{CSS Property Value
 |Data Type=auto
-|Description=The browser calculates a bottom margin.
+|Description=The browser calculates a bottom margin dependent on the space available
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=Inherits the parent element's specified margin-bottom width.
+|Description=Inherits the parent element's specified <code>margin-bottom</code> width.
 }}
 }}
 {{Examples_Section